 Modulate your voice with high and low variations.

-Learn to tell stories that are funny so you can crack the inherent coldness your facts may present.
+Learn to tell funny stories to crack the inherent coldness basic facts may present.

 Adapt a selling style that is different each time for each unique person.

-Show a variety of higher priced items that a customer might be intererested in.
+Show a variety of higher-priced items that a customer might be interested in.

-Analyticals are frequently found as managers or as department directors because they know their stuff.
+Analyticals are frequently found as managers or department directors because they know their stuff.
 For that reason, they can be assigned the role of “mentor” or “coach” to their employees.
-That can be dangerous too as they may unknowingly kill the spirit of the Driver and Expressive because those personalities won’t conform to a logical, cookie-cutter, fact-based sales approach.
+That can be dangerous, too, as they may unknowingly kill the spirit of the Driver and Expressive because those personalities won’t conform to a logical, cookie-cutter, fact-based sales approach.